eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 {% cite algorithm-design-manual -l 161 %}

-To completely explore a vertex V, each edge leaving V must be explored.
+To completely explore a vertex v, each edge leaving v must be explored.
 Edges that go to a discovered or processed vertex are ignored {% cite algorithm-design-manual -l 161 %}.

 An undirected edge will be considered twice, once from each vertex.
 Directed edges are only considered once {% cite algorithm-design-manual -l 161 %}.